 - Graphic Communication provides opportunities for learners to gain skills in reading, interpreting and creating graphic communications, and builds on the Desktop Publishing, CAD and graphics units covered in the B.G.E. stage.
 Learners will develop and communicate ideas graphically.
 They will develop spatial awareness and visual literacy.
 The course combines various aspects of graphic communication from manual sketches to 3D computer generated models and from manually rendered graphics to 3D computer generated renders.
 Software used throughout the course includes word processing, desktop publishing, 3D C.A.D/C.A.G etc.

 - Practical Woodwork and Practical Metalwork, which focus on the development of practical skills.
-They provides opportunities to gain practical craft skills in the use of a range of tools, equipment and materials, working with wood, manufactured boards and/or metals.
+They provide opportunities to gain practical craft skills in the use of a range of tools, equipment and materials, working with wood, manufactured boards and/or metals.
 They follow a series of activities through to the completion of a finished item.
 The courses provide opportunities to develop and enhance practical creativity and practical problem solving skills, and to gain an appreciation of safe working practices in a workshop or similar environment.
-These courses are suited more to pupils who prefer a workshop based course where there is little classroom based work.
+These courses, whilst workshop based, will also cover theory to prepare learners for a final exam.

 In S4, pupils can choose to take courses in the CDT department.
 Each course takes four periods per week.
 For full details of the courses available, see the S4 Coursing Handbook.
 Courses currently offered in the CDT department in S4 lead to awards in: